whole-tale/wt-design-docs/users_guide/environments.rst

 Advanced
 --------
-There may be cases where you need to have more control over the Environment and for actions like running shell commands, installing missing packages, etc. Information such as the user, mount path, and commands that are run when the Environment starts can be found by navigating to the Manage page and clicking the blue info icon next to the Environment name.
+There may be cases where you need to have more control over the Environment and need to perform actions with the shell.
+Information such as the user, mount path, and other commands that are run when the Environment starts can be found by navigating to the Manage_ page and clicking the blue info icon next to the Environment name.

 For example, clicking the info icon for the Jupyter Notebook Environment provides the